Bayes Calculations from Quantile Implied Likelihood: Introduction

-\item \textbf{(Matrix-variate iid data). }The Bayesian exponential random graph (ERG)\ model for network data is a doubly-intractable model, defined by a likelihood with an intractable normalizing constant ($\mathcal{Z} (\boldsymbol{\beta})$) formed by a sum over a large number of all possible events, and by an intractable normalizing constant in its posterior density function (Caimo \&\ Friel, 2011).
-Similar examples of doubly-intractable likelihood models include the Ising, Potts, Spatial point process, Massive Gaussian Markov random field, and Mallows models.
-Due to the intractability of $\mathcal{Z}(\boldsymbol{\beta})$, standard (e.g., MCMC)\ posterior estimation algorithms are inapplicable for doubly-intractable models, and it may also be difficult to sample directly from the given likelihood.
-Different MC posterior sampling methods have been proposed for such models which either eliminate or estimate $\mathcal{Z}(\boldsymbol{\beta})$ or $\mathcal{Z}(\boldsymbol{\beta })/\mathcal{Z}(\boldsymbol{\beta}^{\prime})$, but these methods are non-trivial to implement and not fully satisfactory (Liang et al. 2016).
-The QIL\ approach can provide posterior inferences of a doubly-intractable model, by specifying the QIL\ as a surrogate to the model's implied low-dimensional model that does not depend on $\mathcal{Z}(\boldsymbol{\beta})$, which for example is a binary logit model implied by the ERG model (Strauss \&\ Ikeda, 1990).
-Also, we will show that a LASSO\ prior can lead to more reasonable marginal posterior variances of the ERG\ model parameters, compared to the overly-high variances (standard errors) that can be obtained from Maximum Likelihood Estimation (MLE) methods\ (Caimo \&\ Friel, 2011).
+\item \textbf{(Matrix-variate iid data). }The Bayesian exponential random graph (ERG)\ model for network data is a doubly-intractable model.
+This model is defined by a likelihood with an intractable normalizing constant ($\mathcal{Z}(\boldsymbol{\beta})$) formed by a sum over a large number of all observable binary matrices of given dimension, and its posterior density function is based on another intractable normalizing constant \citep[e.g.,][]{CaimoFriel11} .
+Other doubly-intractable likelihood models include the Ising, Potts, Spatial point process, Massive Gaussian Markov random field, and Mallows models.
+Due to the intractability of $\mathcal{Z}(\boldsymbol{\beta})$, standard (e.g., MCMC)\ posterior estimation algorithms are inapplicable for doubly-intractable models.
+Further, for such a model, it could be difficult to sample directly from its likelihood function.
+Various MC posterior sampling methods have been proposed for such models, which either eliminate or estimate $\mathcal{Z} (\boldsymbol{\beta})$ or $\mathcal{Z}(\boldsymbol{\beta})/\mathcal{Z} (\boldsymbol{\beta}^{\prime})$.
+But these methods are non-trivial to use and not fully satisfactory \citep{LiangEtAl16} .
+We will show that QIL\ can provide tractable posterior inferences for the given doubly-intractable model, by specifying the QIL\ as a surrogate to the model's implied low-dimensional logit model which does not depend on $\mathcal{Z}(\boldsymbol{\beta})$.
+For example, the ERG model implies a particular binary logit model for the given network data set \citep{StraussIkeda90} .
+Also, we will show that a LASSO\ prior can lead to more reasonable marginal posterior variance estimates for the ERG\ model parameters, compared to the overly-high variance estimates that can be obtained from Maximum Likelihood Estimation (MLE) methods\ \citep{CaimoFriel11} .